keplerlab/enhant/docs/source/getting_started_in_2_mins.rst

 Installing the enhan(t) extension
 ---------------------------------

-1. Navigate to Chrome Webstore `enhan(t) Meeting Power Tool <https://chrome.google.com/webstore/detail/enhant-meeting-power-tool/fohcdemnkddkfcbheibnjhnpfliemnfg>`__ page via your Chrome browser.
+1. Navigate to Chrome Webstore `enhan(t) Note Taking Power Tool <https://chrome.google.com/webstore/detail/enhant-meeting-power-tool/fohcdemnkddkfcbheibnjhnpfliemnfg>`__ page via your Chrome browser.

 2. Click the ‘Add to Chrome’ button.
-You would be able to see the ‘enhan(t) Meeting Power Tool’ extension under the ‘Extensions’ jigsaw puzzle icon in your toolbar.
+You would be able to see the ‘enhan(t) Note Taking Power Tool’ extension under the ‘Extensions’ jigsaw puzzle icon in your toolbar.

 3. Pin the extension for easy access.